Meet Mint Labs at Brainhack Global 2017

 Research into brain asymmetry has long held the fascination of neuroscientists and psychologists.
 Findings have associated it with a wide range of aspects from cognitive abilities to psychiatric disorders [1,2].
 A central challenge has been accurately measuring this asymmetry, leading us to develop a comprehensive workflow.
 In this blog, we will explore structural and functional asymmetry, along with the methods used to measure them and introduce our novel workflow.
-Let's begin by diving into structural asymmetry.

 Structural asymmetry in the brain refers to the differences in size, shape, connectivity, or any other morphological features between corresponding regions of the left and right hemispheres.
 In this context, connectivity refers to the physical connections between different brain regions, such as the axons and dendrites that link neurons together.
-Such asymmetries can be seen at various scales and can encompass differences in the size of particular regions, differences in the thickness of the cortex, or even differences at the microscopic level [3].

 Probing structural asymmetry in the human brain can be done through various MRI techniques, including Diffusion Tensor Imaging (DTI) for white matter tract integrity, Voxel-Based Morphometry (VBM) for local gray matter concentration, and Surface-Based Morphometry (SBM) for cortical surface properties [4], [5].